hilverd/http-cache-playground/README.md

 ## Disclaimer

-This project is not affiliated with Varnish Cache.
+This project is not affiliated with Varnish Software or its related projects.

 ## Acknowledgments